This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

-Please note that due to the market share threshold, there have historically been many multijurisdictional transactions that trigger mandatory notification in Portugal.
+Not applicable.
+According to the Competition Act, prior notification is mandatory whenever any of the relevant thresholds are met.
+Due to the market share threshold, there have historically been many multijurisdictional transactions that trigger mandatory prior notification in Portugal.

-The substantive test is used by the PCA to assess whether a merger constitutes significant impediment to effective competition test (SIEC).
+The substantive test used by the PCA is to assess whether a merger constitutes significant impediment to effective competition (SIEC).
 Mergers are therefore cleared if they do not create SIEC in the national market or in a substantial part of it.

 The PCA does not consider non-competition factors while assessing concentrations between undertakings.
 There are, however, two situations in which non-competition factors are taken into consideration.
 Firstly, in respect to media sector transactions, the PCA is forced to adopt a prohibition decision, even if the concentration does not raise competition concerns, whenever the media regulator issues a negative (binding) opinion on the grounds of the freedom and plurality of media considerations.
 Secondly, a prohibition decision adopted by the PCA can be reversed by a decision of the Council of Ministers, following an extraordinary appeal, when “fundamental strategic interests of the national economy” are at stake.